Do you want to push yourself in rougher water, but don’t because you may take a swim? Well, get into an Eskimo Rolling Course and move on.

 - Correct body and paddle movement to make the roll easy.
 When you use the main muscles in your body and have the paddle in the correct place an Eskimo Roll requires almost no effort.
 Through a series of teaching points, you will learn these secrets and become familiar with each step to gain success.

 - We’ll help you adjust your kayak.
-It’s important to be as snug and as one with your kayak as you can be so that your kayak responds like a good running shoe does to your foot.
+It’s important to be as snug and as one with your kayak as you can be so that your kayak responds as a good running shoe does to your foot.
 Not like a wet jandle on a cross country run.

 OutdoorsMark is a national outdoor safety audit